 Our residents participate in training at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH, the Veterans Affairs Medical Center in White River Junction, VT, and Massachusetts Eye and Ear in Boston and Waltham, MA.
 Ours is a small program within a busy academic medical center that hosts residents and fellows in over 50 other specialties; incoming trainees will be joining a large community of peers training throughout the medical center.
 There is a well-established institutional infrastructure for resident support.

-The DHMC faculty consists of eight fellowship-trained ophthalmologists, two optometrists, and two orthoptists.
+The DHMC faculty consists of nine fellowship-trained ophthalmologists, two optometrists, and two orthoptists.
 All major clinical sub-specialties are represented including vitreoretinal, glaucoma, cornea, uveitis, oculoplastics, pediatric ophthalmology and strabismus, neuro-ophthalmology, and refractive surgery.
 There is no private practice at Dartmouth-Hitchcock; all physicians are clinic employed.

 Residents have their own resident clinic within the DHMC Eye Clinic, immediately adjacent to faculty clinics, which allows close supervision and easy consultation.
 There is a graded responsibility structure, which allows residents to gain progressive competence and responsibility in patient evaluation and medical/surgical management over their three years of training.